Unleash/unleash-client-dotnet/README.md

 The unleash client is dependant on a json serialization library.
 If your application already have Newtonsoft.Json >= 9.0.1 installed, everything should work out of the box.
 If not, you will get an error message during startup telling you to implement an 'IJsonSerializer' interface, which needs to be added to the configuration.

 Your implementation can be naively validated by the `JsonSerializerTester.Assert` function.
 (Work in progress).

+## Run unleash server with Docker locally
+The Unleash team have made a separate project which runs unleash server inside docker.
+Please see [unleash-docker](https://github.com/Unleash/unleash-docker) for more details.

 ## Development